 Are you concerned about whether you should fly with a concussion?
-The latest scientific research indicates that it is safe to fly after a concussion, at least for athletes, but it’s recommended to wait until the worst symptoms subside and your doctor has given you clearance to board a plane.
+The latest scientific research indicates that it is safe to fly after a concussion, but it’s recommended to wait until the worst symptoms subside and your doctor has given you clearance to board a plane.

 A concussion is considered a mild traumatic brain injury.
 When you fly after a traumatic brain injury, it’s important to use an abundance of caution.
 But it’s also comforting to know that a recent study found that flying with a concussion does not seem to worsen a concussion severity or symptoms.

 Most people know of concussions from watching sports, especially American football.
 Because of the violent hits in the game, players suffer concussions on a regular basis.
 The National Football League has adopted a “concussion protocol” to manage concussions.

 Outside of sports, concussions typically occur because of bad falls, car accidents and other incidents in which impact to the head causes the brain to forcefully strike the inside of the skull.

 Concussions are a mild version of traumatic brain injury because they are not life-threatening.
 Concussion symptoms include headaches, dizziness, fatigue, irritability, insomnia, memory loss and difficulty concentrating.